Caffeine0Fiend/client/README.md

+# This is a Fork of the original being translated and revamped into a simulation/learning product for learning purposes at Gradia.

 **For an english version see below.**

 Eine Beschreibung des kompletten HandLeVR-Projekts und die nötigen Schritte um die Anwendungen, die aus dem Projekt hervorgegangen sind, zu kompilieren, können auf der [Organisationsseite](https://github.com/HandLeVR) gefunden werden.